aminthemar/masked-eda/README.md

 # Masked-EDA: The Effect of Using Masked Language Models in Random Textual Data Augmentation

+Code for our paper accepted at CSICC 2021.

 ```
 @inproceedings{rashid2021effect,
   title={The Effect of Using Masked Language Models in Random Textual Data Augmentation},